Artificial intelligence industry in China: Censorship and content controls

+Due to the censorship of the Chinese Internet and Chinese state media, AI models trained on Chinese language data generally express views favorable to the Chinese Communist Party and Chinese government when speaking in Chinese.

 In April 2023, the Cyberspace Administration of China (CAC) issued draft measures stating that tech companies will be obligated to ensure AI-generated content upholds the ideology of the CCP including Core Socialist Values, avoids discrimination, respects intellectual property rights, and safeguards user data.
 Under these draft measures, companies bear legal responsibility for training data and content generated through their platforms.
-In October 2023, the Chinese government mandated that generative artificial intelligence-produced content may not "incite subversion of state power or the overthrowing of the socialist system."
+In October 2023, the Chinese government mandated that AI-generated content may not "incite subversion of state power or the overthrowing of the socialist system".
 Before releasing a large language model to the public, companies must seek approval from the CAC to certify that the model refuses to answer certain questions relating to political ideology and criticism of the CCP.
-Questions related to politically sensitive topics such as the 1989 Tiananmen Square protests and massacre or comparisons between Xi Jinping and Winnie the Pooh must be declined.
+Prompts related to politically sensitive topics such as the 1989 Tiananmen Square protests and massacre or comparisons between Xi Jinping and Winnie the Pooh must be declined.

-In 2023, in-country access was blocked to Hugging Face, a company that maintains libraries containing training data sets commonly used for large language models.
-A subsidiary of the People's Daily, the official newspaper of the Central Committee of the Chinese Communist Party, provides local companies with training data that CCP leaders consider permissible.
-In 2024, the People's Daily released a LLM-based tool called Easy Write.

-Microsoft has warned that the Chinese government uses generative artificial intelligence to interfere in foreign elections by spreading disinformation and provoking discussions on divisive political issues.

-The Chinese artificial intelligence model DeepSeek has been reported to refuse to answer questions relating to things about the 1989 Tiananmen Square protests and massacre, persecution of Uyghurs, comparisons between Xi Jinping and Winnie the Pooh or human rights in China.